 Hansen’s gritty performance amid severe conditions epitomized the game for UMC against Bemidji State as it was played in the muddiest of conditions after heavy rain pounded the area Friday night and Saturday morning.
 The junior had seven punts for 32.4 yard average in a wet environment with a long of 55 and two punts inside the 20 yard line including burying the Beavers at the three-yard line with under two minutes remaining which ultimately led to safety by Hansen tackling Avery Walker in the end zone.
 Hansen also had a converted fake punt which he ran for two yards for a first down for the Beavers, as well as a blocked punt off BSU’s Zach Pulkinen as the man was everywhere for the Golden Eagles helping UMC to a 16-14 win over Bemidji State to end a 14-game drought against the Beavers and capture the “Hub Cap Trophy” for the first-time ever in the 10 years the two schools have been playing for it.

-Page 2 of 2 - The weekly honor is in just the fifth week of existence and will recognize a male and female student-athlete who stands out for their performance either on the court or in the field of play or in the classroom.
+The weekly honor is in just the fifth week of existence and will recognize a male and female student-athlete who stands out for their performance either on the court or in the field of play or in the classroom.
 The honor will be awarded every Wednesday of the week.